J1ahw/JE_DROO_HP-SAGE/README.md

 * Find detail payment information.
 * Export to excel file.

 # U can't imagine how much time it saved for me.
-One client was asked for five years just eat takings.
+One client was asked for five years JustEat takings.
 And I use half hour to finish it (most time was wasted on download five years DOC files).
 That normally needs my half day.